Tits Geometry and Positive Curvature: Compact spherical Buildings

 2mm

-Combining these results we have the following main result about irreducible polar manifolds of positive curvature:
+Combining these results we have the following main result about polar manifolds of positive curvature:

-\begin{thm} Any polar action of a compact connected Lie group $\G$ on a simply connected positively curved manifold $M$ whose associated complex $\tilde {\mathscr{C}}(M, \G)$ is a compact spherical building of rank at least three and whose diagram $\M$ contains no isolated nodes is equivariantly diffeomorphic to a polar action on a compact rank one symmetric space. \end{thm}
+\begin{thm} Any polar action of a compact connected Lie group $\G$ on a simply connected positively curved manifold $M$ whose associated chamber system is covered by a spherical building $\tilde{\mathscr{C}}$ of rank at least three and whose diagram $\M$ contains no isolated nodes is equivariantly diffeomorphic to a polar action on a compact rank one symmetric space, other than the Cayley plane. \end{thm}